 The two “geriatric giants” of ageing which characterise physical and cognitive disability and cripple health and social care systems are falls and dementia.
 Falls are a very common problem in the older population with 30% of community dwelling older people >65 years of age falling each year and 12% of these falling at least twice.
 Incidence increases with age and frailty.
 Rates are as high as 50% in community dwelling over 80’s.

 Approximately one quarter of falls result in physical injury incurring high costs in terms of qualtiy of life as well as significant health and social care expenditure.
-45% of older people who sustain a hip fracture never achieve their previous level of independence and one third die as a result of injury.
+45% of older person who sustain a hip fracture never achieve their previous level of independence and one third die as a result of injury.

 Recurrent falls are themselves a common reason for admission of previously independent older persons to long-term care institutions.
 Falls are the principal reason for admission to institutional care (40% of cases) and the commonest reason for older persons to attend the emergency department.
 Even non-injurious falls have significant negative consequences for the individual because of fear of falling, functional deterioration, anxiety, depression and loss of confidence and hence independence.
 If not detected and treated early enough fallers pass a threshold after which interventions for risk factors are inadequate to reduce further falls and prevent a cascade of inevitable decline, loss of independence and eventually institutionalisation.